Fireworks

 What is Maine's Law on Fireworks

-17 MRS §2263(2) provides that the term "litter" includes all waste materials resulting from the use of consumer fireworks.
+The definition of “litter” in 17 MRS §2263(2) includes "all waste materials resulting from the use of consumer fireworks."
 17 MRS §§2263-A and 2264-A address prohibitions and penalties related to littering.

 The Maine State Fire Marshal has compiled a list of municipal ordinances about consumer fireworks prohibitions and restrictions.
 For more information on the difference between fireworks, consumer fireworks and display/commercial grade fireworks, see the Maine State Fire Marshal ’s website on Federal and State Fireworks Laws & Regulations.
 For information on obtaining a license to sell consumer fireworks in Maine, see the State Fire Marshal ’s website on Fireworks.